 What Do I Do If I Want To Use My Insurance For Our Sessions?

 I can supply you with a statement called a Superbill which is a detailed receipt that you submit to your insurance company yourself.
 It has the date of service, type of service (CPT code), your diagnosis code and the fee you paid.
 This is all the correct information you need to submit a claim to your insurance company for any Out Of Network reimbursement you qualify for if you meet your insurance’s criteria.

-If you plan to submit the monthly superbill to your insurance, you may want to call them prior to the first session (the telephone number to call is on the back of your insurance card) and ask the following questions:
+If you plan to seek reimbursement from your insurance benefits, you may want to call them prior to the first session (the telephone number to call is on the back of your insurance card) and ask the following questions:

 - Do I have mental health benefits?

 - Does my plan cover outpatient therapy with out-of-network Licensed Clinical Professional Counselors?

 - What is my out-of-network deductible and has it been met this year?

 - If applicable – Do my benefits cover marriage counseling?